21MH1A0579/Chatbot/README.md

-# Ted, The Deep-Learning Chatbot
+# Neura, The Deep-Learning Chatbot

 ## About this Project
-Ted is a multipurpose chatbot made using Python3, capable of chatting and assisting with daily tasks.
+Neura is a multipurpose chatbot made using Python3, capable of chatting and assisting with daily tasks.
 It uses NLP and Deep-Learning to analyze user messages, classify them into broader categories, and respond with suitable messages or necessary information.
-Ted is hosted using Flask and is available on Heroku at the link specified above.
+Neura is hosted using Flask.

 ## Project UI
 Home Page: